WCS board grapples with scheduling

-Hiring a new director and deciding on scheduling for high school students top the agenda for the Wilson County Schools board of education Monday.
+Hiring a new director and deciding on scheduling for high school students topped the agenda for the Wilson County Schools board of education Monday.

 During a work session Thursday, several board members expressed a preference for what is known as block scheduling.
 Under the system, high school students take three or four classes one semester and three or four different classes the next semester.
 This school year, the high schools are on a schedule where students take seven or eight classes, but they run the whole year.
 The move to the new schedule after years on a block schedule was adopted by the board last spring as a cost-saving measure.
 The move eliminated the need for 41 teachers, saving $2.6 million.